CSIRT-SK/viruschecker/README.md

 `http://127.0.0.1:8080/`.
 If the "HELLO WORLD" is displayed, the application should be working correctly.

-3 Deploy gateway web application
+3 Deploy sk.csirt.gateway web application
 --------------------------------

 4 Deploy client web application
 -------------------------------